SAP/odfuzz/README.md

 [![Build Status](https://travis-ci.com/SAP/odfuzz.svg?branch=master)](https://travis-ci.com/SAP/odfuzz)
 [![codecov](https://codecov.io/gh/SAP/odfuzz/branch/master/graph/badge.svg)](https://codecov.io/gh/SAP/odfuzz)

-# ODfuzz
+# Odata service fuzzer - odfuzz
 The fuzzer for testing applications communicating via the OData protocol.

-ODfuzz randomly selects entities that are **queryable**, thus, the entities which can be used in query options $filter, $orderby, $skip, and $top.
+Odfuzz randomly selects entities that are **queryable**, thus, the entities which can be used in query options $filter, $orderby, $skip, and $top.
 For each entity, there is generated a set of query options, and final result is dispatched to OData service.
 Responses from the OData service are stored in a database and used for the further analysis and generation.
-ODfuzz creates valid requests that contain **random data** at specific places.
+Odfuzz creates valid requests that contain **random data** at specific places.
 Learn more at [Excel@Fit 2018](http://excel.fit.vutbr.cz/submissions/2018/004/4.pdf).

 Example of generated queries:
 ```